ctools/ctools/doc/source/about.rst

    gamma-ray data.*

-If you wish, you can also include a link to http://cta.irap.omp.eu/ctools/ (if the journal allows this) in addition to the above text.
+If you wish, you can also include a link to http://cta.irap.omp.eu/ctools/ (if the journal allows this) in addition to the above text, as well as the identifier of the code in the Astrophysics Source Code Library (ASCL):
+`ascl:1601.005`.

 If you are giving a presentation or talk featuring work/research that makes use of ctools, we suggest using this logo on your title slide: